-The Company classifies its financial instruments in the following categories: financial assets at fair value through profit or loss, loans and receivables, financial liabilities at fair value through profit or loss and other financial liabilities at amortised costs.
-The classification depends on the purpose for which the financial assets were acquired / financial liabilities were assumed.
+The Company classifies its financial instruments in the following categories:

+- financial assets at fair value through profit or loss; - loans and receivables which includes loans to group companies, external loan receivable, amounts due by group companies, trade and other receivables and cash and cash equivalents and are measured at amortised cost; - · financial liabilities at fair value through profit or loss; and - other financial liabilities at amortised costs which includes borrowings, deposits from group companies, amounts due to group companies and trade and other payables.

+The classification depends on the purpose for which the financial assets were acquired or financial liabilities were assumed.
 Management determines the classification at initial recognition.